drvander/hungry-cat-cooking/README.md

 Original scores by: Emily Sulkey and Liam Kochanek

-Original art by: Liam Kochanek
+Original art by: Liam Kochanek, Bernardo Bianco Prado, and Calvin Tran

 Voice acting by: Chandler Branson